KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

    > [!TIP]
    > Notice the indentation on the `alert(text);`.
 Indent everything inside the `if` statement to make it easier to read your code.
 Doing so helps your brain group logical units of code together at a glance!

-2. Use the `console.log` output to confirm we show the alert starting from the 3rd button click.
+2. Use the `console.log` output to confirm that there is a message that appears after the second button click.
+Every time you click the button, the number in the console should increment by 1.

 3. If we want to only show the alert the first 3 times you clicked the button, how would you change the conditional statement?